Azure/azure-rest-api-specs/documentation/swagger-checklist.md

 ### MUST

-- [ ] **M2000**: TODO: A Swagger specification *MUST* be accompanied with a document that describes management scenarios (what does this mean? x-ms-examples or a multi operation scenario?) that can be realized using operations described in the Swagger.
+- [ ] **M2000**: A Swagger specification *MUST* be accompanied with a document that describes end-to-end management scenarios that can be realized using operations described in the Swagger.

 - [ ] **M2001**: Read only parameters and model properties *MUST* be labeled as `"readOnly": true` in Swagger.